Ground Work – From the Nothing Forest to the Experimental Field. Art & Science Retreat No. 1

 / Janna Holmstedt

-This first Art & Science Retreat also included a truly inspiring seminar with Teemu Lehmusruusu and Danielle Wild.
+This first Art & Science Retreat also included a truly inspiring seminar on Carbon Communities with Teemu Lehmusruusu and Danielle Wild.

 Read more about the Experimet Field in Ulrich Lange’s (Swedish only) Vägvisare till det forna Experimentalfältet i Frescai, Stockholms universitet (KLSA, 2001).